 Blowing Past Plateaus

-The way past plateaus often is in looking for different approaches.
+The way past plateaus often is by looking for different approaches.

 If you wanna quit tell yourself you’ll do it after the plateau, and then you probably won’t quit at all.

-If you are still junior in your field, ask for feedback by coaches who’ve done it and if you don’t have those mentors, look at how others do it.
+If you are still junior in your field, ask for feedback from coaches who’ve done it and if you don’t have those mentors, look at how others do it.